rafaelxulipa/rafaelxulipa/README.en.md

 I’m a **Fullstack Developer** passionate about building creative and functional solutions.
 I turn bugs into features and ideas into code — sometimes with elegance, sometimes with a hack (but always with style 😎).

-🧩 Tech I work with: React, Node.js, PHP, Python, TypeScript
-🎯 Goal: Write clean code (but if it doesn’t work, make it *work anyway*)
+🧩 Tech I work with: React, Node.js, PHP, Angular, React Native, TypeScript 🎯 Goal: Write clean code (but if it doesn’t work, make it *work anyway*)
 📍 Location: Brazil 🌎